Return to Home Page

 Sgurr Ban, Mullach Coire Mhic Fhearchair and Beinn Tarsuinn:

-During the ascent of Beinn Dearg Mor, I misjudged my current height and was pleasantly surprised to reach the large summit cairn when I thought I still had about another 100m of ascent to go.
+During the ascent of Beinn Dearg Mor, I misjudged my current height and was pleasantly surprised to reach the large summit cairn when I thought I still had a further 100m of ascent ahead.

 Looking down towards Shenavall: